MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

         ![Configure DNS suffix in advanced TCP/IP settings](media/ATP-DNS-Suffix.png)

         > [!NOTE]
-        > If the ATP Gateway is a member of the domain, this may be configured automatically.
+        > If the ATP Standalone Sensor is a member of the domain, this may be configured automatically.

 -   **Capture adapter** - used to capture traffic to and from the domain controllers.